Definition Guide Irish law and best practice

 Online training 12

 Yes.
 Online Fire Warden Courses are fully accepted when they meet HSA, QQI, CPD and RoSPA standards.
-Our Fire Warden Course covers all practical techniques with video demos, a short assessment and an instant 3-year certificate - on any device, in about 45 minutes.
+Our Fire Warden Course covers fire prevention, the fire triangle, extinguisher types, alarms and evacuation with clear video lessons, a short assessment and an instant 3-year certificate - on any device, in about 45 minutes.

 Responsibility 13

-Who is responsible for Fire Warden safety at work?
+Who is responsible for fire safety at work?

-Primary responsibility lies with the employer - assess risks, implement controls, provide training.
-Employees must follow safe systems of work, use equipment correctly, and report hazards.
-Safety is a shared responsibility under the Safety, Health and Welfare at Work Act 2005.
+The employer holds primary responsibility - assess fire risks, put controls in place, provide fire safety training and appoint fire wardens.
+Employees must follow fire procedures, keep exits clear and report hazards.
+Fire safety is a shared responsibility under the Safety, Health and Welfare at Work Act 2005.

 Penalties 15

-What are the penalties for breaching Fire Warden regulations in Ireland?
+What are the penalties for breaching fire safety law in Ireland?

 Get your Fire Warden Certificate.